GoogleCloudPlatform/generative-ai/gemini/sample-apps/llamaindex-rag/backend/README.md

             bm25_retriever = BM25Retriever.from_defaults(
                 docstore=self.base_index.docstore,
                 similarity_top_k=similarity_top_k,
-                # Optional: We can pass in the stemmer and set the language for stopwords
+                # Optional: We can pass in the stemmer and set the language for stop words
-                # This is important for removing stopwords and stemming the query + text
+                # This is important for removing stop words and stemming the query + text
                 # The default is english for both
                 stemmer=Stemmer.Stemmer("english"),
                 language="english",